rsmmr/hilti/doc/binpac/bro/index.rst

 The ``analyzer`` block starts with giving the new analyzer a name (``pac2::SSH``).
-The namespace isn't mandatory, but we use it to differentiate BinPAC++ analyzers from Bro's standard analyzers.
+The namespace isn't mandatory, but we use it to differentiate Spicy analyzers from Bro's standard analyzers.
 The name corresponds to how we'll refer to the new analyzer in Bro.
 For example, just like there's an ``analyzer::ANALYZER_SSH`` enum for the standard SSH analyzer, there'll now be an